Charlie Green (singer)

-Early life & singing career
+Early life and singing career

-Green was born on 10 May 1999 in Droitwich, Worcestershire to Roger Green who is English and Cecilia Sumargo who is a Filipina.
+Green was born in Droitwich, Worcestershire to Roger Green who is English and Cecilia Sumargo who is a Filipina.
 He first performed in front of an audience at the age of 2 on a cruise ship.
-He asked for the microphone, got on stage and sang New York, New York and when he was 5, he performed at the Royal Opera House.
+He asked for the microphone, got on stage and sang New York City and when he was 5, he performed at the Royal Opera House.
 When Green was 8, he was invited, by the 'Not Forgotten' Association for ex-servicemen, to perform at their annual concert at St James' Palace.
 The highlight of his day was being presented to the Princess Royal.
 In fall 2007, Cedric Whitehouse produced the song "Hands Around the World" for Green which was used to raise money and increase awareness of muscular dystrophy.
 The song topped the chart of iTunes during the Christmas holidays, and is also featured on his debut album.

 2008: Britain's Got Talent

 In his audition, which was televised on 19 April 2008, Green sang Frank Sinatra's "Summer Wind," and received a standing ovation from the audience.
 Amanda Holden predicted he could win the show.
 Simon Cowell gave highly positive comments, dubbing Green 'a little star'.
 Piers Morgan said Green "has it all".
 He received three yes votes from the judges.
 Eventually, he was put through to the live shows.

 Green performed for a second time during the semi-final on 28 May 2008, singing an original song written for him called All I Wanna Do Is Sing.
 His overall presentation received mixed reviews from all three judges.
 Although Green was highly praised for his performance, with comments coming from Piers Morgan stating, "Everything about you says you're a young star," to Holden's, "You're such a pro.
 And you have a wonderful wonderful voice", his non-standard song choice was unanimously criticized.
 Simon Cowell in particular commented that the song was "terrible", but went on to say that he would rate Green's performance as a 10, and his song choice as a 2.

 Streetdancer George Sampson finished first according to the public vote, leaving the judges to choose between Green and martial arts duo Strike.
 Although Cowell acknowledged that Green was hampered by his song choice, he thought that he had high potential to win, so he chose Green.
 Both Amanda Holden and Piers Morgan selected Strike instead thus eliminating Green from the competition.

 Cedric Whitehouse (who wrote the song) subsequently received hate mail from angry fans who claimed he ruined Green's career.
 He later revealed that the production company originally intended for Green to sing Dean Martin's "Ain't That A Kick In The Head?".

-After the show, negotiations for Simon Cowell's record label failed and instead signed a 1-year recording contract with record label Star Records, and released his eponymous debut album, Charlie Green in the fall of 2008.
+After the show, negotiations for Simon Cowell's record label failed and Green instead signed a 1-year recording contract with record label Star Records, and released his eponymous debut album, Charlie Green in the fall of 2008.